-Snowmobiling in Nunavut is unlike anywhere else.
+Snowmobiling in Nunavut is unlike anywhere else – and it’s one of my favourite things to do in Nunavut.
 Speed over the frozen sea ice at 60 km/h or manoeuver your way up and over rolling hills of tundra.
 The sheer scale of Nunavut becomes incomprehensible when you’re out on a snowmobile.

 Go Dog Sledding